mlpack/blog/content/blog/YannisFinal.md

 The Gamma Distribution implementation was incomplete, as I mention in [Issue 733][733].
 I worked towards closing that issue later, and implemented most of the missing functionality in [Pull Request 751][751].
 Some work remains to be done, and I will come back to it once everything else is ready.

 The rest of the code for the LSHTuning module, a new class and executable that will be added to mlpack, is still in progress.
-It can be seen in [Pull Request 749][749].
 The paper describing the algorithm has been convoluted in a few parts, but I think most of my confusion has been solved (with immeasurable help from Ryan), so I'm confident the code will be ready to ship relatively soon.

+I am almost done implementing the core algorithm, but for it to be usable I need to write the code for the corresponding mlpack executable and write useful tests.
+My progress can be seen in [Pull Request 749][749].

 # Conclusions